 Sheep Art Trail

-All of the sheep have been painted by local Kaniva artists and community groups, aged between 8 to 80.
+Every sheep has been painted by local artists and community groups, ranging in age from 8 to 80.
 The Sheep Art Trail has been entirely created and funded by the community.

 Features and Facilities